SamanthaSolomon/korilla-reciepts/films-part3.md

 ### Task 1: Add State to the `App` Component

-Your `App` component will be the main place where states are set.
-From here, these states can be passed as props down to the other components.
+Your `App` component will be the main place where state is set.
+From here, state can be passed down as props to the other components.

-#### Step 1: Add a Constructor to `App.js`
+#### Step 1: Import `useState` into `App.js`

-In `App.js`, start by creating a state decleration.

 #### Step 2: Initialize the State Object

-Now, set three states:
+Now, set three separate states:

-1. `films`: to hold a reference to `TMDB.films`.
+1. `films, setFilms`: to hold a reference to `TMDB.films`.
-2. `faves`: should simply start off as an empty array.
+2. `faves, setFaves`: should simply start off as an empty array.
-3. `current`: should start off as an empty object.
+3. `current, setCurrent`: should start off as an empty object.

 #### Step 3: Pass State Values to `FilmListing` and `FilmDetails` as Props